chipzoller/hugo-clarity/README.md

 ...
 ```

-The path is relative to the `static` directory if not using [Page Bundles](#organizing-page-resources), and relative to the post's own directory if using them.

-Note that if a share image is not specified, the order of precedence that will be used to determine which image applies is `thumbnail` => `featureImage` => `fallbackOgImage`.
-When sharing a link to the home page address of the site (as opposed to a specific article), the `fallbackOgImage` will be used.
+If a share image is not specified, the order of precedence that will be used to determine which image applies is `thumbnail` => `featureImage` => `fallbackOgImage`.
+That is, if no thumbnail is specified, the featured image will be used; if neither is specified, the fallback image will be used.

+When sharing a link to the home page of the site (as opposed to a specific article), the `fallbackOgImage` will be used.

+The path for the share image is relative to the `static` directory if not using [Page Bundles](#organizing-page-resources), and relative to the post's own directory if using them.

-#### Align logo
+#### Logo alignment

 You can left align or center your site's logo.